-24 February 2022 reconstructed: Zaluzhnyi’s office, meetings at Zelenskyy’s, evacuation of the Cabinet of Ministers
+24 February 2022 reconstructed.
+Episode 2.
+Zaluzhnyi’s office, meetings at Zelenskyy’s, evacuation of the Cabinet of Ministers

-24 February 2022 reconstructed: Zaluzhnyi's office, meetings at Zelenskyy's, evacuation of the Cabinet of Ministers
+24 February 2022 reconstructed.
+Episode 2.
+Zaluzhnyi's office, meetings at Zelenskyy's, evacuation of the Cabinet of Ministers

 Ukraine’s Minister of Defence, Oleksii Reznikov, is remembering the morning when Russia's full-scale invasion of Ukraine began.
 "I definitely remember when [Commander-in-Chief] Valerii Zaluzhnyi called: it was just after 4 am."